Amazon Freevee: Original programming

+In April 2022, Amazon Freevee announced that it had ordered Beyond Black Beauty, the unscripted series America's Test Kitchen: The Next Generation and Play-Doh: Squished, renewals for Bosch: Legacy and Top Class: The Life and Times of the Sierra Canyon Trailblazers, and the music documentary Post Malone: Runaway.

 Third-party content

 IMDb TV announced it would begin streaming the NBC drama Chicago Fire on December 6, 2019, making the deal the biggest single licensing pact to date for the streaming service.
 In addition, IMDb TV announced it would also begin streaming all five seasons of Universal Television's Friday Night Lights starting on December 31, 2019.

 In February 2020, IMDb TV acquired the rights to more than twenty scripted TV titles controlled by Walt Disney Direct-to-Consumer & International division and began streaming several Star Trek films in June and July 2020.
 Starting July 15, 2020, IMDb TV began streaming all 92 episodes of the AMC series Mad Men after completing a licensing deal with Lionsgate.

+In January 2021, the service acquired Dean Devlin's former WGN America series Almost Paradise; Amazon Freevee would later order a second season of the series, which premiered on July 21, 2023.

 In July 2021, Amazon and Universal Pictures reached a multi-year deal to bring Universal's films to IMDb TV.
 As part of the deal, titles from Universal's library would become available, making films including The Invisible Man eligible to stream on IMDb TV for free.
-Most of the studio's titles will be also available ad-free on Prime Video, including future theatrical releases following their first pay window and four months after being released on Peacock.
+Most of the studio's titles would be also available ad-free on Prime Video, including future theatrical releases following their first pay window and four months after being released on Peacock.

 On November 3, 2021, IMDb TV UK began streaming content from FilmRise, MovieSphere, MagellanTV and SPI's Docustream, along with program-themed channels based on shows Deadly Women, Are We There Yet?, Bridezillas, Unsolved Mysteries, This Old House, MythBusters, and Hell's Kitchen.